 They're already, the regime is already assuming responsibility.

-If there are protests at our embassy in Cairo today, they're already got a statement ready to go, accepting responsibility and apologizing for it.
+If there are protests at our embassy in Cairo today, they're already got a statement ready to go accepting responsibility and apologizing for it.

-So what a bunch of gutless wonders.
+I said, what a bunch of gutless wonders.

-Little did anybody know at the time that again it was a strategy to set up the video, which is a total lie as the reason for everything else that happened.
+Little did anybody know at the time that, again, it was a strategy to set up the video, which is a total lie, as the reason for everything else that happened.

-The intel was clear that we we've now known the info was clear going to be protests.
+The intel was clear that we've now known.

-And again, this from last October.
+And again, this is from last October.

 In conclusion, Congress is supposed to provide oversight.

-The voters are supposed to provide oversight, and you were supposed to provide oversight.
+The voters are supposed to provide oversight.

 That's why you have special liberties, and that's why you have special protections.